grow-graphics/gd/Readme.md

 ## Known Limitations

 * No support for indexed properties
-* No support for Godot functions with varargs.
+* No support for Godot class functions with varargs.
 * No support for script extensions.
 * 64bit support only.
 * Not tested on Windows.